EdelweissFE/EdelweissFE/README.md

-EdelweissFE: A light-weight, platform-independent, parallel finite element framework.
+# EdelweissFE: A light-weight, platform-independent, parallel finite element framework.

+EdelweissFE makes use of the [Marmot](https://github.com/MAteRialMOdelingToolbox/Marmot/) library for finite element and constitutive model formulations.

 ## Prerequisites